khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

-Paths are horizontal process flows composed of a series of "stages".
-Like [tabs](https://design.gitlab.com/components/tabs), paths let users focus in on specific content at each stage whilst still keeping all the other stages in view.
-Only one stage can be active at a given time.
+Paths are horizontal process flows composed of a series of “stages.”
+Like [tabs](https://design.gitlab.com/components/tabs), paths have one stage visible at a time, while keeping other stage links available.

 ## Usage